spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-S3-for-Domain-Redirects.md

 ---

-# Set up the core bucket for hosting website content
+# Set up the core bucket
+The core bucket will host your static website content.
 Replace `example.com` below with the domain of your website.

 **Create a new bucket**
 1. Log into the management console, [search for S3](https://console.aws.amazon.com/s3/home)